 And it only went up from there.
 Our first stop was Healdsburg in Sonoma County, where we checked into , a small, nine-room hotel a block from town square.
 Close your eyes and imagine the perfect French country inn.
 One with a wood-paneled library lined with secret compartments and outfitted with deep armchairs in front of a roaring fireplace.
 One with gorgeous floral arrangements under heavy marble tables and elegant chandeliers.
 One with overstuffed sofas that you sink into.
 Now make it somehow even better (for one thing, you didn't have to cross an ocean to get here) and open your eyes.
 You're at Hotel Les Mars.
 And you haven't even gone up to your room yet.

 There's time for that.
 First, we have lunch. , located next door, is the Platonic ideal of a food shop and a restaurant.
 The Larder stocks everything (fresh flowers, cookbooks, prepared foods, produce).
 The café serves farm-to-table goodness, much of it grown by owners Doug Lipton and Cindy Daniel.
-Lunch, which may have been intended as a snack but turned into a feast.
-We begin with aperitifs from the fermentation bar — a few kombuchas and a flight of shrubs, which I learn are old Colonial concoctions made from macerated herbs, vinegars, fruits, and soda. ("Shrub" is believed to come from "sharab," the Arabic word for "drink.")
+Lunch, which may have been intended as a snack, turns into a feast.
+We begin with aperitifs from the fermentation bar — a few kombuchas and a flight of shrubs, old Colonial concoctions made from macerated herbs, vinegars, fruits, and soda. ("Shrub" is believed to come from "sharab," the Arabic word for "drink.")
 We then dig into cilantro-cured cod with baked lemongrass rice, fingerling potatoes with seaweed aioli, salads, and Shed's pickle board.
 To say that everything is fresh, gorgeous, and delicious almost misses the point.
 Pinch me: I'm in a locavore dream.